komidawi/ElevatorControlSystem/README.md

 Just simply download/clone the repository.

+### Configuration

+You can change specific settings such as minimum/maximum floor number in `ElevatorController.java`.

+You can change amount of elevators available in `ElevatorApp.java`.

 ### Running

 Make sure you have JDK (Java Development Kit) installed.
 You can download it e.g. from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Then open `src\main\java\` directory in terminal and type